-Search for the best AEO tools and you get a dozen listicles that each rank the publisher's own tool first.
+Search for the best answer engine optimization (AEO) tools and you get a dozen listicles that each rank the publisher's own tool first.
 This is not that.
-The useful truth is that most "AEO tools" are the same AI-visibility tools sold under a different label, so the real question is not which one wins, it is which job you need done.
+The useful truth is that most "AEO tools" are the same AI-visibility tools sold under a different label, so the real question is which job you need done.

 The Honest Part: AEO Tools Are Mostly GEO Tools